CBEP-SoCB/Presumpscot_WQ_sum/Analysis/Data_Notes.md

 Both_Meets  |  Allowing one exceptional observation in each category, instantaneous standard this site meets, based on both dissolved oxygen and percent saturation data.
 All_Meets   |  Add the criterion that mean dissolved oxygen must be over 6.5 mg/l to meet the Class C or better standards (this is a slight misapplication of state standards, which apply over a thirty day period; has no effect on results in our data).

+Our preferred summary of water quality conditions are the "All_Meets" or "Both_Meets" data columns (which here contain the same values).

 **E_coli_Results.csv**